 A Parasite, Clickbait and Honesty

 IN THE battle waged online for your attention, it would have been easy for me in this essay to go with “zombie snails.”
 Or maybe “brain-hacked suicide snails.”
-After all, those are common tropes in internet posts about the flatworm unceremoniously named Green-banded Broodsac (Leucochloridium paradoxum), which makes a snail’s eyes resemble an insect larva (or in internet parlance a “bizarre pulsing disco show”).
+After all, those are common tropes in internet posts about the flatworm unceremoniously named Green-banded Broodsac (Leucochloridium paradoxum), which makes a snail’s eyes resemble an insect (or in internet parlance a “bizarre pulsing disco show”).

 For clicks and likes, this kind of baiting might have been expected of me, perhaps even excusable.
 But it would have been a disservice to the snail, to the parasite, and certainly to you.
 We’re better than that.
 (We are, right?)

-A Most Vivid Parasite
+A Most Vivid and Pulsing Parasite

-The first thing to know about this flattened, tiny worm — a trematode — is that it does not live free on its own in the outdoors.
+The first thing to know about this flattened, tiny worm—a trematode—is that it does not live free on its own in the outdoors.
 The flatworm spends the entirety of its adult life inside a bird’s intestine or cloaca, which is where waste and either sperm or eggs are passed out of a bird’s body.

-The vast majority of those eggs, I suspect, dry up and perish wherever bird droppings land — end of the line for a flatworm.
+The vast majority of those eggs, I suspect, dry up and perish wherever bird droppings land—end of the line for a flatworm.
 Except when an amber snail in the family Succineidae crawls along and … well … eats shit.
 It’s a way of life for this parasite: only within a snail can the trematode continue its lifecycle.
 The snail is the parasite’s essential intermediate host.
 And this is when things get interesting.

 The Flatworm, the Internet and Us

 The broodsac certainly got my attention, pulsing in my direction as I botanized during a walk with my pup Odin in a park in my home city of Montpelier, Vermont.
 It was at 7:58 AM on 9 July 2024.
-(My life hasn’t been the same since.)
+My life hasn’t been the same since.

 Rather than recounting the details of my investigations, I’ll take issue with internet distortions of the parasite.
 First, it’s easy (and somewhat gratuitous on my part) to nitpick the zombie metaphor.
 In fact, these snails are not soulless, walking crawling corpses whose bodies have been overtaken by some sinister spirit or force (flesh-eating or otherwise).
 Admittedly, anything zombie plays well in the zeitgeist these days.
-(I myself even deployed it leading up to this post — shame on me.)
+(I myself even deployed it leading up to this post and elsewhere—shame on me.)

 Next, the parasite supposedly manipulates the snail’s behavior, forcing it to crawl up and out into the open on plants leaves where it can be more easily spotted and preyed upon by songbirds.
-It’s often described online as the parasite’s exerting “mind control” over the snail — or that the poor snail is “hypnotized” and “doomed to follow the parasite’s will.”
+It’s often described online as the parasite’s exerting “mind control” over the snail—or that the poor snail is “hypnotized” and “doomed to follow the parasite’s will.”

 Be wary of this kind of language online relating to nature.
-I’m not sure how to read a snail’s mind — or that anyone in fact has.
+I’m not sure how to read a snail’s mind—or that anyone in fact has.
 (I wish I could.)
 Nor does anyone, I presume, know that a parasite larvae is capable of exercising such willful mind-control.
 We need not confer sinister intent on the part of the parasite or victimization on the part of the snail.
 That’s anthropomorphizing.
 To be sure, there’s a role for metaphor in explanatory science and nature writing.
 But the pitched battle for attention online too often sends science writing into speculation and excessive drama.

 Mind control?
 Maybe.
-Or maybe those snails, their eyestalks occupied and blocked by pulsing broodsacs, simply went higher in order to better see or sense or otherwise experience the dawn light.
+Or maybe those snails, their eyestalks occupied and blocked by pulsing broodsacs, simply went higher in order to better see or sense the dawn light.
 Nothing sinister about it.
 We could even speculate that it’s the snails running the show here, climbing higher and exposing themselves so that birds will come along and pluck those broodsacs from their eyestalks, which the snails reportedly can then regenerate.
 To be sure, there are well-known examples of parasites manipulating animal behavior.
 We just need to be cautious on the mechanisms.

-Postscripts, References and Clickbait
+Post-Postscripts, References and Clickbait

 Summertime is the season for these snails and parasites.
-Here’s an iNaturalist map of 179 Research Grade records of Green-banded Broodsac around the world, mostly in Europe.
+Here’s an iNaturalist map of Research Grade records of Green-banded Broodsac around the world, mostly in Europe.

-The broodsac’s behavior goes by the term “aggressive mimicry” — an organism resembling another either to lure in prey or, in this case, to itself become the prey.
+The broodsac’s behavior goes by the term “aggressive mimicry”—an organism resembling another either to lure in prey or, in this case, to itself become the prey.

 I’m not sure which snail species is involved here.
 The trematode is often reported in the species Succinea putris (Common European Amber Snail).
 The abundant North American amber snail species is Novisuccinea ovalis (Oval Amber Snail).